verifa/xyz-framework/readme.md

 ## Project status

-As you probably noticed, this framework is not very mature.
+This framework is a work in progress.
-However, don't let that deter you because we (Verifa) have already found value in using it to guide teams.
+However, don't let that deter you because we (at Verifa) have already found value in using it to guide teams.

 ## Contributing

-TODO.
-For now, please use discussions for discussions, issues for issues and PRs for making changes.
+Please use discussions for discussions, issues for issues and PRs for making changes.

 ## FAQ